x3a1n4/Minr/readme.md

 ### Limitations
 + Tools have a max size of `5`
++ Selections have a max block limit of `1000`
-+ The player must be in creative mode
++ The player must be in creative mode to use
 + Tools can only edit blocks inside regions that the player is a member of

 ## Features